-Grief Medicine: Healing Hearts with Art, Yoga, and Sound with Amy Swart, MA & Carol Colmenero
+Grief Circle: A Healing Community Ritual with Amy Swart, MA & Carol Colmenero

 In this workshop, participants will engage in guided movement, breathing techniques, creative expression tools, and sound exercises to learn to manage the heavy emotions of loss.
 Together we will dip into a sound bath while doing gentle yoga and movement to ease the grieving heart and explore creative ways to contact, express and move through grief both individually and as a group.
 We will come together in a circle of non-judgment and respect as we uniquely and authentically honor loss in its many shapes and forms.
 By gathering in community, we can make space for ourselves and each other to process and transform our individual grief, together.